Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS student guide - Lift and shift.md

 security to the application and wants to restrict access to only requests from the on-premises network.

-The backend for this solution is hosted on a VMware VMs using SQL Server 2012 with Always On availability groups.
+The back end for this solution is hosted on a VMware VMs using SQL Server 2012 with Always On availability groups.
 The solution makes heavy use of TempDB when generating ad hoc reports.
 The database size for this workload is around 600 GB.
-The prcurement system is a third-party component which is certified for use with all supported versions of SQL Server but not with Azure SQL Database.
+The procurement system is a third-party component which is certified for use with all supported versions of SQL Server but not with Azure SQL Database.
 SQL Server capitalizes on System Center Data Protection Manager (DPM) 2012 R2 for regular backups